petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/navigation-menu-element-types.md

 ![Check Display Name as First Level to make the Vocabulary appear as an element in the Navigation Menu.](./navigation-menu-element-types/images/02.png)

 Each top-level Category in the Vocabulary must have a configured Display Page for it to appear in the Navigation Menu.
-Vocabularies (and Categories with Display Pages) in the menu still display all Subcategories, with or without their own Display Pages.
+Categories shown in the menu still display all Subcategories, with or without their own Display Pages.
 However, Subcategories without Display Pages do not have clickable links and they do not display any of their own Subcategories under them.

 ## URLs